luismezaf/permission-manager-ts/README.md

   // Create your task here
 }

-/* Or maybe you were used a constant instead a literal... */
+/* Or maybe you used a constant instead a literal... */

 if (user.permissions.includes(PERMISSIONS.CREATE_TASK)) {
-  // Create your task in a better way, but not enougth...
+  // Create your task here
 }
 ```

-This way you may have a lot of repetitive code.
+Doing this way you may have a lot of repited code fragments.

 ### Proposed solution